-The IEEE EMC Society and EMC Europe are seeking original, unpublished papers covering all aspects of EMC and technologies that are affected by EMC.
+The IEEE EMC Society are seeking original, unpublished papers covering all aspects of EMC and technologies that are affected by EMC.

-Join your colleagues online (but with a Scottish theme), where you can share your insight, ask questions, learn from the experts/innovators and see new products at the 2021 Joint IEEE International Symposium on Electromagnetic Compatibility, Signal & Power Integrity and EMC Europe 2021.
+Join your colleagues IN-PERSON in Spokane (WA), where you can share your insight, ask questions, learn from the experts/innovators and see new products at the 2022 IEEE International Symposium on Electromagnetic Compatibility, Signal & Power Integrity.
 Your published paper will be seen by thousands in the EMC community and across the wide array of disciplines that look to the IEEE EMC Society for technical guidance.
-Accepted papers will be submitted for inclusion into IEEE Xplore subject to meeting IEEE Xplore’s scope and quality requirements.
+In addition, it will be uploaded to IEEE Xplore® with the exposure and recognition that brings.

 PAPER ACCEPTANCE PROCEDURES & CRITERIA

 Paper acceptance will be based on the following criteria

 - Importance of Topic: Does it have direct significance to the EMC community?